-If you want to do business in Turkey successfully, you should proceed a little differently than you normally would at home.
-In today’s blog post, we’d like to give you some valuable tips on which cultural characteristics to keep in mind when it comes to your business in Turkey.
+If you want to do business in Turkey successfully, you should proceed differently than you normally would at home.
+In today’s post, we’d like to give you some valuable tips on which cultural characteristics to keep in mind when it comes to your business in Turkey.

 With around 81 million inhabitants, Turkey extends over both the Asian [97%] and European [3%] continents.
 Initially established as an agrarian state, the country is currently transitioning into an industrial society, which is most noticeable in the major cities such as Ankara, Istanbul and Izmir.